zahedbri/fibre/readme.md

 ```

 with the above command you can press *Ctrl + C* to release from the terminal, leaving the server to run in the background.

+# Read the manual
+Now you have Fibre Framework setup you should head over to [Fibre Framework's](http://fibreframework.com/) website and read the manual.